-The Department is located in the new Berliner Hall, which opened June 1999.
+The Department is located in Herman A. Berliner Hall, which opened June 1999.
 Berliner Hall contains the following Departmental facilities:

-Teaching Laboratories and the Advanced Physics Laboratory (Prof. Edwards); used for classes and student and faculty projects.
+- Teaching Laboratories and the Advanced Physics Laboratory (Prof. Edwards); used for classes and faculty-mentored independent research projects by upper level physics students.

-A small Computer Laboratory (Prof. Hastings and Prof. Rodney Finzel, Chairperson, Department of Chemistry), partially supported by a grant from the National Science Foundation, used for undergraduate instruction.
+- A Computer Laboratory, shared with Chemistry and partially supported by a grant from the National Science Foundation, used for undergraduate instruction.
 Additional computing resources for students and faculty research are located in the Chemistry and Physics Building and elsewhere on campus.